abilandz/PH8124/Lecture_5/Lecture_5.md

                   # to it, $2, is interpreted as <numberOfFiles>
         shift 2 # because option "-f" does take its own argument,
                 # namely <numberOfFiles>
-        # here some sanity check on the value of nFiles can be implemented
+        # here, some sanity checks on the value of nFiles can be implemented
       ;;

       --)